-6:00 p.m. to 11:00 p.m.
-Sunday through Thursday 6:00 p.m. to 1:00 a.m.
-Friday and Saturday
+6:00 p.m. to 1:00 a.m.
+Friday 1:00 p.m. to 1:00 a.m.
+Saturday 1:00 p.m. to 11:00 p.m.
+Sunday

 - Visitors must present a photo ID when asked by college officials and must observe posted visitation hours. - Minors are not allowed to visit the residence halls unless accompanied by a parent or legal guardian. - Overnight and weekend visitors of the same sex are only allowed to stay in the residence hall with permission from the Dean of Student Services.
 All guests must be approved by residents of room and/or suite.
 The resident is responsible for the conduct of his/her guests, and there is a \$10 per night charge with a two (2) night limit, per guest, per week.
 Failure to obtain permission and pay the guest fee will result in disciplinary action.